bargom/similarity-matrix/README.md

 # similarity-matrix
-Calculates the similarity of 2 string matrixes and sorts the seconds one by similarity to first
+Calculates the similarity of 2 string arrays and sorts the seconds one by similarity to first

 The similarity is calculated with levenshtein.